 Have you ever applied foundation only to discover that it’s not blended properly around your nose, chin, pores and fine lines?
 There’s a simple fix for this and it requires nothing more than a Foundation Brush!
 You need the firmness of the Foundation Brush to press product into your skin.

-This is also my favourite brush to apply any type of primer.
+This is also a great brush to apply any type of primer.
 Primers contain ingredients such as silica and add texture to the skin so it’s important to ensure makeup is blended correctly with a Foundation Brush rather than a stippling brush and blending brush.

 This brush does exactly what the name implies – it blends and it blends well!
-With a blend of natural and optic fibres, this brush is great for cream/ wet or powder based products such as primer, foundations, or cream blushes.
+Our Blending Brush is made from Taklon Nylon and Naturon, and is great for cream/wet or powder based products such as primer, foundations, or cream blushes.

 If you have applied your powder foundation and it’s feeling somewhat heavy, you can spritz the Blending Brush with Hydration Spray and buff your foundation to sheer out the coverage and blend away any build-up of product.

 Getting the eyes right is often the most difficult step as it requires more precision and care than foundation.
-This firm flat natural fibered brush is great for applying an eye shadow base colour, or a simple single colour wash, the firmness allows colour to be evenly deposited and distributed without leaving any fall out, using a pressing motion as opposed to a sweeping motion will also help avoid fallout.
+This firm, flat brush is great for applying an eye shadow base colour, or a simple single colour wash.
+The firmness allows colour to be evenly deposited and distributed without leaving any fall out, using a pressing motion as opposed to a sweeping motion will also help avoid fallout.

-This brush is a soft tapered natural fibered brush that fits into the natural contour of the eye and is the ultimate blending brush – it takes all the hard work out of blending.
-The sponge tip applicator or firm brush is only going to deposit colour, so you need a soft tapered brush for blending.
+This brush is a soft tapered brush that fits into the natural contour of the eye and is the ultimate blending brush – it takes all the hard work out of blending eye shadow with the soft tapered brush designed to blend colour.

 Traditionally used for powder based products you can also try using it with wet or cream products such as concealer.
 This is the perfect brush to blend and feather the edges of concealer under the eyes or around hard to reach areas such as the nose or mouth.